10 Scottish actors who could become the next James Bond - from Outlander's Sam Heughan to Doctor Who's Karen Gillan

-Next James Bond: These are the odds on 10 Scottish actors becoming 007 - from Outlander's Sam Heughan to Doctor Who's Karen Gillan
+The Next James Bond: Here are the odds on 10 Scottish actors becoming 007 - from Outlander's Sam Heughan to Doctor Who's Karen Gillan

 It’s one of the hottest roles in cinema and the bookies have a number of famous Scottish names in the frame to play the British spy.